localgovdrupal/localgov_theme/src/assets/scss/README.md

 ### Selector Nesting

-Please try to limit the nesting of selectors as much as possible.
-Nesting tends to turn into a spaghetti mess of code and specificity issues.

 * A newline should precede and follow a selector being nested.
 * Place nested selectors after the parent's properties/includes/extends/etc...